letisiapangataa/letisiapangataa.github.io/_pages/about.md

 Student of computers with a passion for creative arts, business and entrepreneurship, to science and technology.

-Inspired by my passions and Tongan heritage, to sharing creative insight and discipline in science into personal and professional projects.
+Inspired by my passions and Tongan heritage, sharing creative insight and discipline in science, into personal and professional projects.

 Mālō aupito’ from Aotearoa, New Zealand.